juncture-digital/juncture/docs/contact.md

 ## By email

-The Juncture team may also be reached by email using this <ve-contact contact="labs@ithaka.org" title="Contact the Juncture Team" subject="Juncture Contact Form">contact form link</ve-contact>.
+The Juncture team may also be reached by email using this <ve-contact contact="ron.snyder@ithaka.org" title="Contact the Dev Juncture Team" subject="Juncture Dev Contact Form">contact form link</ve-contact>.